PoisotLab/ms_betacov_mapping/README.md

 interaction.
 However, it must still be taken into account the quantification of real exposure from several scenarios, where there can be directly or indirectly bat - human interaction.

+This probability involves multiple factors, among which the relatedness of hosts (which can make the jumps easier (**Longdon et al., 2011; Mollentze et al., 2020; Wolfe et al., 2007**), and the overall tendency of hosts within a locality to share viruses, which may limit viral diversity because of within-host competition (Leeks et al., 2018; Sallinen et al., 2020).
+All things considered, the richness of known betacoronaviruses hosts is not a sufficient predictor of spillover risk, and we should move towards a more coevolutionary understanding of this system.

+ Considering whether viruses easily adapted to multiple hosts have lower virulence on these hosts, or lower ability to jump to hosts with different immune characteristics, should yield valuable additional predictors for the total risk of spillover.

 **Acknowledgements**: We acknowledge that this study was conducted on land within the traditional unceded territory of the Saint Lawrence Iroquoian,